mvallet91/JELAI/README.md

 ### For Step-by-step individual services:
+This workflow does not require Docker, but it needs Python 3.12.
 1. Create a venv and install the necessary packages for the LLM Handler:
     - Navigate to the Middleware directory in the terminal: `cd jupyterhub-docker/middleware`
     - `python -m venv llm-handler`